 Free Entrance Days into the National Parks

-This Saturday, September 22nd, in celebration of National Public Lands Day, entry into all National Parks will be free.
+This Sunday, November 11th, in celebration of Veterans Day, entry into all National Parks will be free.
 Whether you're here visiting, planning a weekend getaway, or a local looking to visit some old favorites, it's the perfect opportunity to spend the day exploring our National Parks here in Dutchess County.

 America's Best Idea – the national parks – gets even better with several fee-free days at more than 100 national parks that usually charge an entrance fee.
 On four days in 2018, all National Park Service sites that charge an entrance fee will offer free admission to everyone.
 Mark your calendar for these entrance fee–free dates:

 - January 15: Birthday of Martin Luther King, Jr.